Need a CentOS Replacement? 5 Best CentOS Alternatives in 2023

 If you’re one of these users, you shouldn’t worry.
 You can find the solutions you need here.
 The best CentOS alternatives and replacements for 2023 will be covered in this article.

-Let’s begin by taking a look at replacements to CentOS.
+Let’s begin by taking a look at direct replacements to CentOS.
 These are RHEL-based distributions that aim to be backwards and upstream compatible with CentOS.
 The advantage is that by replicating the upstream source identically and making just the necessary changes to avoid breaking intellectual property restrictions, including eliminating RedHat trademarks, these solutions are almost similar to CentOS.
-These alternatives to CentOS include:

 One major issue to consider when deciding between a CentOS replacement vs a CentOS alternative is the OS upgrade process.
 Both Ubuntu and Debian can be upgraded from the currently installed version to the latest version without having to completely reinstall the operating system from scratch.
 CentOS, on the other hand, if you are running a “7.x” version, can only be upgraded to the newest “7.x” version available — it cannot be upgraded to 8.x.
 Reinstalling the OS from scratch will wipe out all of your data, so doing so typically requires you install onto a totally new server and then move your data and applications over manually.
 This is an important concern for a system you want to keep running for many years, as Ubuntu and Debian won’t require you undertake a major migration every few years to simply keep the OS up to date.